payne/slick-course/lessons/lessons.md

 * ```===``` replaces ```==```
 * ```=!=``` replaces ```!=```

 It is very similar to filtering a standard list in Scala, but we must keep in mind we are actually building an SQL expression to filter on.

 ## 930 # Select Queries - Sorting

 A similar principle for filtering goes for sorting.
 We use the ```sortBy``` method by providing a function to transform our table into an ascending or descending order clause.
-So you can take any column and call ```.asc``` or ```.desc```
+So you can take any column and call ```.asc``` or ```.desc```.

 ```scala